 gold star for USAHOF

-2. Peter Forsberg
+3. Peter Forsberg

-2. Peter Forsberg
+3. Peter Forsberg

-We have also to mention that Forsberg was also was excellent at the defensive side of the ice.
+We also have to mention that Forsberg was also excellent at the defensive side of the ice.
 Forsberg may have never won the Frank J. Selke Trophy Awards as the NHL's top defensive forward, but he was in the top ten in voting four times and was the runner-up in 1996-97.

-Overall, with the Avalanche, he scored 705 Points averaging 1.30 Points per Game.
+Overall, with the Avalanche, he scored 705 Points, averaging 1.30 Points per Game.

 Forsberg would be inducted into the Hockey Hall of Fame in 2014.